Full year financial report for the 12 months ended 30th December 2018

 |Cash costs before by-product credits(1)||$/lb||1.72||1.60||7.5|

 Note: The financial results are prepared in accordance with IFRS, unless otherwise noted below.

 (1) Non IFRS measures.
 Refer to the alternative performance measures in Note 28 to the preliminary results announcement

-- Final dividend of 40.6 cents per share declared, bringing the total dividend for the year to 50.9 cents per share, a 177% increase compared to 2016 and, at 67%, is above the Company’s minimum payout policy of 35% of underlying net earnings per share.
+Final dividend of 37.0 cents per share declared, bringing the total dividend for the year to 43.8 cents per share, which amounts to $432 million equal to a 65% pay-out ratio plus some $100 million of net cash proceeds from the sale of non-core assets during the year.
+This is similar to last year’s pay-out ratio of 67% and is in excess of the Company’s minimum pay-out policy of 35% of underlying earnings per share.

-- Group cash costs before by-product credits(1) for the full year were $1.60/lb, 6c/lb higher than last year due to the expected decline in grades at Los Pelambres and Centinela, higher input prices and a stronger local currency
+Group cash costs before by-product credits(1) for the full year were $1.72/lb, 12c/lb higher than last year due to the expected decline in grades at Centinela, and also increased costs at Los Pelambres, Antucoya and Zaldivar, as a result of higher input prices

 Antofagasta plc CEO Iván Arriagada said:

 “2018 was a record year of production, with the Group hitting 725,300 tonnes of copper reflecting an improving level of operating stability and a full year’s contribution from Encuentro Oxides.
 This momentum will continue into 2019 which we expect to be another record-setting year as we benefit from a further improvement in grades and continued strong throughput.

 “In 2018 we achieved savings of $184 million under our Cost and Competitiveness Programme which helped contain the increase in net cash costs to 3%.
 These savings were in excess of the $100 million originally targeted, and now for 2019 we are targeting a further $100 million of savings.